FortiGate

 Solution

-• Restore the configuration from a known good backup or create a clean configuration validating the content.
+1. Restore configuration from a known good backup, or create a clean configuration, validating the content.
+Beware that at this stage, any exposed information may need reconfiguring.